 Much like the seals, many of these amazing Antarctic animals were hunted to a critically endangered status in the 19th and early 20th centuries.
 Despite international regulations on whaling activities, Japan continues to hunt the Southern Ocean illegally, and some species still have not seen a recovery in their overall numbers.
 But the entire ocean surrounding Antarctica is a whale sanctuary, and organizations such as Sea Shepherd are fighting to protect these beautiful creatures for future generations.

-For more information on our upcoming expeditions to the region, visit Antarctic Cruises & Guided Tours.
+For more information on our upcoming expeditions to the region, visit the Antarctic Cruise page.